Site Accessibility Features: Skip to page menus

 The Following action steps are prescribed to assist you in the management and control of your pet’s allergy symptoms:

 1) First goal is to identify and remove, if possible, any offending allergens or irritants.
 For example, if your pet is allergic to fleas the long term solution is avoidance of fleas.
 If your pet is allergic to foods and/or treats the longer term solution is avoidance of those items.
 Multiple allergy problems are common and there is a “thresh hold phenomenon” wherein a synergistic effect occurs wherein a synergistic effect occurs when more than one allergy problem exists.
 Unfortunately, it is likely, with time, that your allergic pet will acquire additional allergy issues in the future.
+2) Your “first line of defense” in managing pruritus (itchiness) includes the following steps:

 A) ANTIHISTAMINES (E.G. Benadryl, Tavist, Chlorpheniramine, etc.)